Four fantastic advocates for learning outside the classroom have been shortlisted and you can read all about them below.

 Its aim is simple: to recognise teachers and EVCs who go above and beyond to create fantastic learning opportunies through visits and residentials.
 But more than that… it’s about people who truly believe in the power of going beyond the school gates to help educate children and young people, and help promote those benefits within their school or academy.

-The winner will be announced at the awards lunch and ceremony on Friday 29th November at the Royal Lancaster Hotel, London.
+Voting has closed and the winner will be announced at the awards lunch and ceremony on Friday 29th November at the Royal Lancaster Hotel, London.

 Meet the 2024 finalists…